-This note sets out the planning policies specifically in relation to gypsy and traveller site provision, along with recent changes made by the former coalition Government.
+This note sets out the planning policies relating to gypsy and traveller site provision, along with changes made by the former coalition Government.

 The Government’s planning policies and requirements for gypsy and traveller sites is set out in Planning policy for traveller sites, which must be taken into consideration in preparing local plans and taking planning decisions.
 It encourages local authorities to formulate their own evidence base for gypsy and traveller needs and to provide their own targets relating to pitches required.
 If planning authorities are unable to demonstrate a five-year supply of deliverable traveller sites, this in turn may make it more difficult for them to justify reasons for refusing planning applications for temporary pitches at appeal.